-Congo health minister resigns over Ebola snub
+Congo minister's resignation over Ebola snub could unblock new vaccine

 Only the 2013-16 epidemic in West Africa that killed more than 11,000 people has been deadlier.

-Reporting by Fiston Mahamba and Anna Pujol-Mazzini; Additional reporting by Kate Kelland in London and Tom Miles in Geneva; Writing by Aaron Ross; Editing by John Stonestreet
+Reporting by Fiston Mahamba and Anna Pujol-Mazzini; Additional reporting by Kate Kelland in London and Tom Miles in Geneva; Writing by Aaron Ross; Editing by John Stonestreet and Alison Williams